temujindang/website-1/src/site/blog/march-2020-update.md

 Things have been moving very fast here and we apologize for the lack of an official update on our end, other than our Twitter feeds.

 We are now a [team](/team) of 15 people!
 Everyone was in Emeryville for the Open Compute Summit, which was cancelled, but we still made the best of it by having company-wide face-to-face architecture discussions.
-We even snapped a photo with the whole team, as Bryan [said](https://twitter.com/bcantrill/status/1237463119581949953): we cannot wait for this image to be burned into a ROM.
+We even snapped a photo with the whole team.
+As Bryan [said](https://twitter.com/bcantrill/status/1237463119581949953): we cannot wait for this image to be burned into a ROM.

 ![team](/images/team.jpg)

 Last month, we wrapped up the first season of our podcast, [On the Metal](https://oxide.computer/podcast/).
-These were super fun to record and I know we are looking forward to season 2 just as much as you are!
+These were super fun to record and I know we are looking forward to Season 2 just as much as you are!

 On February 18th, we received the most perfect PCI vendor ID: `01DE`!
 Huge thanks to [Robert Mustacchi](https://twitter.com/rmustacc) for getting that!